google/horologist/README.md

 [Wearable DataLayer](https://developer.android.com/training/wearables/data/data-layer).
 It includes libraries to build
-[prompts on the phone](https://google.github.io/horologist/datalayer-phone-ui/) to improve engagament with the correspondent Wear app and a [sample](https://google.github.io/horologist/datalayer-sample/) to see the prompts in actions.
+[prompts on the phone](https://google.github.io/horologist/datalayer-phone-ui/) to improve engagement with the correspondent Wear app and a [sample](https://google.github.io/horologist/datalayer-sample/) to see the prompts in actions.
 Find guidance in the project [documentation](https://google.github.io/horologist/datalayer/).